xsy1999/PyArc/README.md

 ```

 ## Usage
-A tutorial notebook will be added later
+A tutorial notebook will be added later.
 The basic steps are summarized below:

 0. Perform a first-principles calculation of the target superconductor system.
 The transmatrix values (Transmatrix file) can be obtain with setting the parameter 'LOPTICS = True' based on a inplemented VASP version.
 A good explanation of its methodology can be found in this [Recombination in Semiconductors](https://doi.org/10.1017/CBO9780511470769).
 A high quality calculation with enough k sampling points in Brillouin Zone when start electronic self-consistency steps is necessary as input for the radiative recombination coefficients since too coarse original k-grid sampling in Brillouin zone will introduce some deviations.